-- Is the fluid clean and free of contamination? - Is the valve mounted in a horizontal line with the coil on top? - Is the valve installed in the proper flow direction as indicated by the arrow cast into the body or "in" and "out" stamps? - Is the voltage applied correct? - Is the voltage within +/- 10% of the nominal? - Is the voltage measured at the coil and with the valve energized?
-This is particularly important on DC applications. - Is the flow sufficient to produce a pressure drop of 3 to 5 psig? - Is the ambient temperature above 104 F? - Is there an audible click when the valve is energized?
+- Is the fluid clean and free of contamination? - Is the valve mounted in a horizontal line with the coil on top? - Is the valve installed in the proper flow direction as indicated by the arrow cast into the body or "in" and "out" stamps? - Is the voltage applied correct? - Is the voltage within +10-0% of nominal? - Is the voltage measured at the coil and with the valve energized?
+This is particularly important on DC applications. - Is the fluid more viscous than 200 SUS? - Is the ambient temperature above 104 F? - Is there an audible click when the valve is energized?
 This indicated pilot operation.
-If no click is audible, check for contamination and/or bent or dented pilot tube. - Is the fluid the same as that indicated on the nameplate? - Has the pilot orifice become clogged with contaminates? - Is there 100% back pressure (downstream piping shutoff) on the valve?
+If no click is audible, check for contamination and/or bent or dented pilot tube. - Is the fluid the same as that indicated on the nameplate? - Has the pilot orifice become clogged with contaminates? - Is there 100% back pressure (downstream piping shutoff) on the valve? - Is the controlling switch a double pole or other sort of device that will cut off current instantly?